f5devcentral/f5-azure-multi-nic/README.md

 ## Release Notes:

+07/20/2017
+Updated the version of CloudLibs.
+Also fixed a bug where the box would reboot.

+Note: The deployment looks like it times out and fails in Azure.
+This is a bug with Azure and we are working with them, however deployment is successful.

 Added Features:
 * The ability to choose to cluster the BIG-IP's or not.
 * The ability to choose up to 5 Public IP Addresses.